-Once they acclimate to their new environment, refugees often thrive and contribute to their communities, building their careers, purchasing homes, building businesses, gaining citizenship.
+Once they acclimate to their new environment, refugees often thrive and contribute to their communities, starting careers, purchasing homes, building businesses and gaining citizenship.

-The IRC has 29 offices across the United States that support newly arrived refugees by providing immediate aid, including food, housing and medical attention.
+The IRC has 28 offices across the United States (listed below, Under "Where does the IRC have offices in the U.S.?") that support newly arrived refugees by providing immediate aid, including food, housing and medical attention.